WorksApplications/sudachi.rs/README.md

 #### Build (default)

+Use `--all` to also build default plugins.

 ```
-$ cargo build --release
+$ cargo build --release --all
 ```

 #### Build (bake dictionary into binary)

-Specify the `bake_dictionary` feature to avoid the requirement for the `--dict` argument with each invocation.
+Specify the `bake_dictionary` feature to embed a dictionary into the binary.
 The `sudachi` executable will **contain the dictionary binary**.
-The `--dict` option will be optional (default to using the integrated dictionary).
+The baked dictionary will be used if no one is specified via cli option or setting file.

 You must specify the path the dictionary file in the `SUDACHI_DICT_PATH` environment variable when building.
 `SUDACHI_DICT_PATH` is relative to the `src/` directory (or absolute).